sap-tutorials/sap-build-apps/tutorials/codejam-02-product-detail-page/codejam-02-product-detail-page.md

 ### Create a page parameter
 The product details page will show the details of a specific product, but it must have the ID of a product to display.

-Therefore, you will create a **Page parameters** on the product details page to hold the ID.
+Therefore, you will create a **Page parameter** on the product details page to hold the ID.
 Page parameters are variables that are defined on a page and are required to be passed when navigating to that page.

 1. In the upper-left corner, open the page selector and choose **Product Details**.